Associate in Applied Science Degree

 transcripts from all colleges or universities previously attended.

-Illinois Department of Public Health (IDPH) EMT-B or EMT-P license or
+Department of Public Health (IDPH) EMT or Paramedic license or evidence of

-evidence of application to challenge the IDPH EMT-B exam scheduled for June
+application to challenge the IDPH EMT-B exam scheduled on or before June 30,

-successful completion of the IDPH EMT-B exam challenged on or before June
+successful completion of the IDPH EMT exam challenged on or before June 30,

 A minimum grade